Death toll climbs as blizzard-battered Buffalo area digs out

 With the death toll already surpassing that of the area’s notorious Blizzard of 1977 and rising daily, local officials faced questions about the response to last week’s storm.
 They insisted that they prepared but the weather was extraordinary, even for a region prone to powerful winter storms.

-“The city did everything that it could under historic blizzard conditions,” the mayor, a Democrat, said Wednesday.
+“The city did everything that it could under historic blizzard conditions,” the mayor said Wednesday.

 Meanwhile, officials watched a forecast that calls for some rain later in the week as snow melts in temperatures approaching or topping 50 degrees (10 Celsius).

 The National Weather Service forecast that any flooding would be minor, but state and local officials said they were preparing nonetheless.
-Gov. Kathy Hochul, a Democrat, said the state was ready to deploy nearly 800,000 sandbags and more than 300 pumps and generators for flooding response efforts if needed.
+Gov. Kathy Hochul said the state was ready to deploy nearly 800,000 sandbags and more than 300 pumps and generators for flooding response efforts if needed.

-During his briefing, Poloncarz apologized for publicly criticizing the city of Buffalo’s snow removal efforts as too slow a day earlier.
-He said he called and texted Brown but had yet to speak with him.
+During his briefing, Poloncarz apologized for publicly criticizing the city of Buffalo’s snow removal efforts as too slow, even “embarrassing,” a day earlier.

-“We’ve been dealing with much, including the unfolding issues associated with the deaths, the identification of bodies, individuals who have not yet been identified, and new deaths that are coming in that are absolutely heartbreaking,” Poloncarz said.
+“We’ve been dealing with much, including the unfolding issues associated with the deaths, the identification of bodies, individuals who have not yet been identified, and new deaths that are coming in that are absolutely heartbreaking,” said Poloncarz, adding that he was trying to contact Brown to make amends.
 “I basically lost my focus.”

+Brown had rebuffed Poloncarz’s complaints, saying Wednesday that the city had been “working diligently, working around the clock” to clear snow and strove to work cooperatively with others in government and the community.

 A company that estimates damage from natural disasters said insured losses from the winter storm would be $5.4 billion across 42 states.
 Karen Clark & Co. said New York, Texas, Georgia, Tennessee and North Carolina sustained the most storm damage, with freezing temperatures, which can result in infrastructure disruptions and burst pipes, accounting for the vast majority of the loss.